TheorChemGroup/ElectromericPaper2025/README.md

 After running `reproduce.py`, the following files will be generated in the working directory:

 - `Fig_*.csv`: Data files corresponding to figures presented in the manuscript.
--`Fig_S21.csv`: Structural parameters (substituent, charge, multiplicity, number of imaginary frequencies) and energies of HOMO, LUMO, LUMO+1 orbitals.
+- `Fig_S21.csv`: Structural parameters (substituent, charge, multiplicity, number of imaginary frequencies) and energies of HOMO, LUMO, LUMO+1 orbitals.
 HOMO-LUMO Gap column is included for convenience.
--`Hammett_data_summary.csv`: File with structure parameters (substituent, charge, multiplicity, number of imaginary frequencies) and electronic energies. qhG energies are present in the last column and used for Hammett Constants calculation.
+- `Hammett_data_summary.csv`: File with structure parameters (substituent, charge, multiplicity, number of imaginary frequencies) and electronic energies. qhG energies are present in the last column and used for Hammett Constants calculation.
--`Structural_summary_data.csv`: Structural parameters, electronic and qhG energies.
+- `Structural_summary_data.csv`: Structural parameters, electronic and qhG energies.
 Relative qhG energies are present in the last column and used for energy profiles analysis.
--`SI_structures_trj.xyz`: XYZ coordinates of all located stationary points.
+- `SI_structures_trj.xyz`: XYZ coordinates of all located stationary points

 ## Computational Details